Methodology & Sources

 Health markers

-- Grip strength percentiles: Population data from NHANES (National Health and Nutrition Examination Survey).
+- Grip strength percentiles: Population data from NHANES (National Health and Nutrition Examination Survey), with mortality associations established by the PURE study (Lancet, 2015).

-- Biological age: Composite score using validated longevity biomarkers (VO2 max, grip strength, BMI, resting HR).
+- Biological age: Composite score using validated longevity biomarkers (VO2 max, grip strength, BMI, resting HR), benchmarked against the FRIEND registry VO2 max reference values.

 How we review and update content